 Can you cut 4-inch PVC with a miter saw?

 Yes, you can cut a 4-inch PVC with a miter saw.
 A miter saw can cut tiles, wood, pipes, vinyl flooring, aluminum, and copper.
-However, we do not recommend using a miter saw without cutting fluids.
+However, it’s not recommended to use a miter saw without cutting fluids.

 Using a miter saw to cut PVC pipes is efficient and versatile.
 To do it safely and effectively, ensure you have the right blade, a secure clamp, and cutting fluid.